-Millions of locally-grown dahlias go into making the annual Zundert Flower Parade one of Europe’s most magnificent spectacles.
+Millions of locally-grown dahlias go into making the annual Zundert Flower Parade.
+Easily one of Europe’s most magnificent spectacles.
 Furthermore, the extravaganza requires hundreds of hours’ volunteering.
 The Bloemencorso has seen local communities compete in the Dutch village of Zundert for over 70 years.
 As the floats have grown from dahlia-adorned bikes and carts to colossal floral dioramas, so too has the crowd grown.
 Every year on the first Sunday of September, this Dutch village close to the Belgian border buzzes with thousands of visitors, drawn by beautiful and surreal floats.
 Entertainers add to the lively atmosphere, while local markets offer many browsing opportunities.

 Rebecca in the European team attended the 2018 parade and Claire from the Sales Team attended in September 2017.
 If you have any questions about the event, they are very keen to share their personal experiences with you!
 They were captivated by the magnificent display of nature and art and highly recommend the tour!

 What’s more, Zundert’s position on the Belgian and Dutch borders means you can spend the rest of your tour visiting some of Holland and Belgium’s main cities.
 Perhaps visit fascinating port town, Rotterdam, or beautiful historic Antwerp.

 Travel to Dover for the ferry crossing to Calais, then continue to your hotel in Bergen Op Zoom.